The West Coast is the Best Coast..

 I might be a bit biased, but growing up in beautiful BC is something I didn’t appreciate until I moved away.
 As well, now that I am old enough to love, enjoy, and appreciate wine..
 I really miss it.
 The wineries are just amazing!
 There are so many options and choices from mass-produced well-known wineries, to family run, up and coming small establishments.
 We’ve definitely developed a few favorites over the last few years.

 Now if you find yourself in the Okanagan you need to go do a couple of wine tastings!
-Most of the wineries offer wine tastings, some places are free, some are $5 or $10 bucks but if you purchase any wine from them they wave the fee.
+Most of the wineries offer wine tastings, some places are free, some are $5 or $10 bucks but if you buy any wine from them they wave the fee.
 A few select ones do charge, but when you think about the amount of wine they do give out, you can see why!
 A lot of people tasting for free can eat up their profits.

 You can take a tour with a company, which will often only bring you to a few wineries and can be quite pricey.
-They often pick and choose some of the more popular wineries so you miss out on a lot of the smaller, newer wineries.
+They often pick some of the more popular wineries so you miss out on a lot of the smaller, newer wineries.
 They usually only stay in a small area unless you go for one of the longer options.
 The benefit of this though is you can drink all you want and not have to worry about who is going to drive you.

 However, it is often cheaper to just rent a car, or drive yourself, especially if there is a few of you.
 Somebody has to stay the designated driver, but you can rent a car for a weekend for the price of one person attending a half day wine tour.
 The benefit of this is you get to pick and choose which wineries you go to, when and where you stop, and for how long.
 When we went two years ago we started in the very south of the Okanagan in Osoyoos and then worked our way north to Lake Country.
 By the time we were done we had almost two cases of wine, and had been to 12 different wineries.